SNHU-CS/CS-330/module03/mod3_tutorials.md

 ### The View Matrix

 The view matrix transforms the vertex locations from the _world space_ into the _view space_.
 The view matrix is, like the model matrix, a 4x4 matrix.
-In this example, we translate the camera backwards by 3 units.
+In this example, we translate the camera backward by three units.

     glm::mat4 view = glm::translate(glm::vec3(0.0f, 0.0f, -3.0f));